Yaroslava Shvedova: 2015

-Shvedova began her US Open series at the Rogers Cup.
+Shvedova began her US Open Series at the Rogers Cup.
 She lost in the second round of qualifying to Monica Puig.
-At the Western & Southern Open, Shvedova qualified for the main draw defeating Jarmila Gajdošová and Mariana Duque Mariño.
+At the Cincinnati Open, Shvedova qualified for the main draw defeating Jarmila Gajdošová and Mariana Duque Mariño.
 In the first round, she upset ninth seed Garbiñe Muguruza.
 In the second round, she was defeated by Anastasia Pavlyuchenkova.
 In doubles, she and Dellacqua reached the final but lost to Chan Hao-ching/Chan Yung-jan.
 Seeded second for qualifying at the US Open, Shvedova lost in the final round of qualifying to Tereza Mrdeža.
 In doubles, Shvedova and Dellacqua advanced to the final where they were defeated by Hingis/Mirza.

 At the Korea Open, Shvedova faced Christina McHale in her first-round match.
 McHale won the first set 6–4; Shvedova led 2–1 in the second set when she abandoned the match.
 At the Tashkent Open, Shvedova beat eighth seed Andreea Mitu in the first round.
 In the second round, she lost to Evgeniya Rodina.
 At the China Open, Shvedova lost in the final round of qualifying to eighth seed Irina Falconi.
-After the China Open, Shvedova played for the first time at the Hong Kong Open.
-She beat Jarmila Gajdošová in the first round.
-In the second round, she was defeated by eighth seed and doubles partner Alizé Cornet.
+Shvedova then played for the first time at the Hong Kong Open where she beat Jarmila Gajdošová in the first round.
+In the second, she was defeated by eighth seed and doubles partner, Alizé Cornet.
 In doubles, Shvedova and Cornet won the title beating Lara Arruabarrena/Andreja Klepač.
 Seeded fourth at the first edition of the Hua Hin Championships, Shvedova reached the final defeating wildcard Kamonwan Buayam, qualifier Liu Chang, Duan Yingying, and Wang Qiang.
 In the final, Shvedova beat Naomi Osaka for her first WTA 125 title.
 Shvedova played her final tournament of the year at the Taipei Challenger.
 Seeded second, she made it to the quarterfinals beating Marina Melnikova and Amandine Hesse.
 In the quarterfinals, Shvedova faced fifth seed Kirsten Flipkens.
 Shvedova won the first set 6–4; Flipkens was leading 2–1 in the second set when Shvedova pulled out of the tournament.

 Shvedova ended the year ranked 82 in singles and No. 6 in doubles.